Russian missile strike kills one, causes power cuts in central Ukraine | Headlines

 Russian missile strike kills one, causes power cuts in central Ukraine

+"The damage did not cause any failures in the main network," Ukrenergo added.
+It was not immediately clear what other type of facility had come under attack but it was connected to another energy operator.

-One civilian was killed and eight wounded on Thursday in a Russian missile strike on Kropyvnytskyi in central Ukraine, damaging energy company buildings and causing power and water supply cuts, the regional governor said.
-Russia likely used an X-59 missile, governor Andriy Raikovych said at a briefing.
+In a separate statement, the energy ministry said repair crews were working to restore power supplies for domestic consumers and the railway that were cut as a result of the attack.
+Russia probably used an X-59 missile, the regional governor Andriy Raikovych said at a briefing.

 "Ordinary working people were injured ...
 One worker, unfortunately, died.
-A simple car mechanic," Raikovych said.
-He added on the Telegram messaging app that all those hurt had shrapnel wounds.
+A simple car mechanic," he said.
+At least seven people were wounded, official data showed.
+Raikovych added on the Telegram messaging app that all those hurt had suffered shrapnel wounds.

-Damage to power lines resulted in power outages and water supply cuts in several parts of the city though services were restored later, according to Raikovych.
-Russia has stepped up attacks on Ukraine around the turn of the year.
-Kyiv says Moscow has launched almost 300 missiles and more than 200 attack drones since Dec.
+Russia has stepped up attacks on Ukraine around the turn of the year, launching hundreds of missiles of different types and "Shahed" drones since Dec.
 29.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)